United States Senate Youth Program

 - Be the school's sole nominee and obtain the principal's signature on the Statement of Assurance.

-- Complete the USSYP Student Application by October 10, 2023.
-Students are encouraged to prepare the following elements in advance of receiving and beginning the online application.
-All elements must be submitted at the same time and there is no save option.
+- Complete the USSYP Student Application by October 14, 2024.
+The use of artificial intelligence is not permitted in the development or creation of any parts of the application.
+Students are encouraged to prepare the following elements before receiving and starting the online application.
+All elements must be submitted at the same time.
+There is no save option on the application!
+Please do not start multiple applications.

 - Official or unofficial Transcript and School Profile.

-- Two-page student essay (double spaced, Times New Roman size 12 font with half inch margins) describing:
+- 500-word personal essay (double-spaced, Times New Roman size 12 font with half-inch margins) describing:

-- Ways in which your passions, motivation and/or creativity contributes to your school or community;
+- Ways in which your passions, motivation, and/or creativity contribute to your school or community;

 - Awards and recognitions;